Proprietary estoppel

 If these elements of assurance, reliance and detriment, and unconscionability are present, the usual remedy will be that the property will be transferred to the claimant, if the court views the reliance to warrant a claim in all the circumstances.

+In English law, proprietary estoppel is distinct from promissory estoppel.

 History

 In 1862, in Dillwyn v Llewelyn, a son was held to have acquired a house from his father because he was given a written notice that he would, despite never having completed a deed for conveyance, after the son spent time and money improving the property.
-In Willmott v Barber Fry J considered that five elements had to be established before proprietary estoppel could operate:
+In Willmott v Barber, Fry J considered that five elements had to be established before proprietary estoppel could operate: